roman-milk/roman-milk.github.io/all-inclusive-summer.md

+===

- ****** All-Inclusive Summer ****** byTx_Tall_Tales© My sweet Eve was coming in waves.
+My sweet Eve was coming in waves.
 I sat up and jabbed my cock home in mid squeal, and she screamed.
 Even in my lust shrouded mind, I heard the giggling.
 I looked to the side and saw Tina and my rotten daughter watching from the balcony.
 When they realized they'd been caught, they started clapping, and walked into the room.

  "Do her, Daddy," Wendy said, taking a seat next to the bed.
 At least she was moderately dressed, in her bikini.